 “Ah,” said Percy, “the Stilt City Authority ships are on them?”

-“Hang on…”
+“Hang on . . .”

 Percy could not see Hemi from where she was standing in the control room, but in her mind she had a perfect vision of him holding one thick finger up in the air towards her.